FDA Approves Pfizer’s RSV Vaccine for Expanded Population of Adults Aged 18 to 59 Years

 The green light was given based on data from the vaccine’s phase 3 clinical trial, MONeT (NCT05842967), with inference made on the efficacy data available.
 The trial assessed RSVpreF in adults at risk of RSV-associated disease because of certain chronic medical conditions, including chronic pulmonary (including asthma), cardiovascular (excluding isolated hypertension), renal, hepatic, neurologic, hematologic, or metabolic disorders (including diabetes mellitus).

-“RSV represents a significant threat to younger adults with certain chronic conditions.
-After decades of vaccine research by the scientific community and Pfizer, we now have the opportunity to help alleviate the burden of RSV in this high-risk adult population.
-With this approval, we are proud that Abrysvo is now the only RSV vaccine indicated for adults aged 18 to 49 at increased risk for the disease, expanding on its existing indications for older adults and pregnant women,” Aamir Malik, chief US commercial officer and executive vice president at Pfizer, said in a statement.1 The company additionally noted that it intends to submit results from MONeT for publication in a peer-reviewed scientific journal and for presentation at an upcoming scientific conference.
+Alejandro Cané, MD, US vaccine and antivirals lead at Pfizer told Contagion, “RSV is a significant threat to younger adults with certain chronic conditions, such as obesity, diabetes, chronic obstructive pulmonary disease, heart failure, chronic kidney disease, and asthma.
+In fact, in the US, almost 10% of adults 18 to 49 years of age have an underlying chronic condition that puts them at increased risk of being hospitalized for RSV-associated lower respiratory tract disease.
+This rises to about 24% of adults with underlying conditions 50 to 64 years of age.
+With this approval, we are proud that Abrysvo is now the only RSV vaccine indicated for adults aged 18 to 49 at increased risk for the disease, expanding on its existing indications for older adults and pregnant women.”
+The company additionally noted that it intends to submit results from MONeT for publication in a peer-reviewed scientific journal and for presentation at an upcoming scientific conference.1

 In August, Pfizer announced the topline results of MONeT, stating that a single 120-µg dose effectively targets both RSV-A and RSV-B.2 The results were from substudy B of the MONeT trial—which included 203 adults with conditions such as non-small cell lung cancer, end-stage renal disease on hemodialysis, autoimmune inflammatory disorders, and solid organ transplant recipients—and while both 1 and 2-dose regimens were evaluated, the single-dose regimen showed particularly promising results.
 Safety was deemed consistent with previous studies.